 Welcome to the first studydrawing.com anatomy tutorial.
-This page will show you how to draw a human skull.
-Unlike other basic skull drawing tutorials, this page will show you a repeatable method of drawing a proportionally accurate and realistic skull.
-Learning to draw the skull is a great way to begin studying human anatomy.
-Drawing the skull is the foundation of learning to draw the shapes of the head and learning the forms and masses of the face.
+This page will show you how to draw a realistic human skull.
+Unlike other basic skull drawing tutorials, this page will show you a repeatable method of drawing a proportionally accurate skull.
+Drawing the skull is a great way to begin studying human anatomy.
+Drawing the skull is the foundation for learning to draw the shapes of the head and learning the forms and masses of the face.
 This will help you can draw realistic human faces and portraits.

 This how-to may seem like it has a lot of steps.
 However, it is structured in a way that you can repeat this process.
 Each time you do it, you'll be able to skip steps.
 The more you repeat this process of drawing the skull, the more you begin remembering and memorizing the shapes and form of the skull.
 This will help your drawings of faces and heads become more realistic and use correct proportions.